The 2020 program was canceled.

 Students of the Classical Summer School will stay in shared apartments in a shared double room for the six-week program.
 Some single rooms will be available at additional cost.
 Final admission to the program is contingent upon the participant’s completion of a room and board application (which will be sent along with the acceptance letter).

-The deadline for applications is December 17, 2018.
-Please thoroughly read the 2019 Program Description and the 2019 Application Instructions (links at the bottom of the page) before completing the Classical Summer School application.
+The deadline for applications is 11:59pm on December 15, 2019.
+Please thoroughly read the 2020 Program Descripton and the 2020 Application Instructions (links at the bottom of the page) before completing the Classical Summer School application.

 Two letters of recommendation are required in support of the application.
-Letters of recommendation must be emailed to the director:
+Letters of recommendation must be emailed to the director by the application deadline:

 Associate Professor of Classics